andkab/laravel-joypixels/README.md

 Laravel package to make it easier working with the gorgeous emojis from [Joypixels](https://joypixels.com/).

 Remember to read the [Joypixels Free License](https://www.joypixels.com/licenses/free) and provide the appropriate attribution.
 Or buy a  [premium license](https://www.joypixels.com/licenses/premium)
-##
-K](https://github.com/christofferok) and only changed references from emojione to joypixels since they changed their name.

 ## installation